The Living and the Dead (TV series): Casting

 On 5 June 2015, Colin Morgan and Charlotte Spencer were announced to join the cast.

 Filming

 The Living and the Dead production was based in the Bottle Yard Studios in Bristol, England.
 The primary filming location was Horton Court in Gloucestershire.

 The six-part BBC One TV Series began rehearsals on 29 July 2015, and shooting commenced in the West Country on 3 August 2015, with an official announcement about the series on 7 August 2015.
 Filming concluded on 18 December 2015.

 On 12 August 2016, BBC had officially stated that the series would not be renewed for a second series.

 Music

 Bristol-based duo The Insects were commissioned to write the score for the series.
 The first episode features the traditional song "She Moved Through the Fair" sung by Elizabeth Fraser, plus the Anglican hymn "Immortal, Invisible, God Only Wise" at the ploughman's funeral.
 Another recurring song is "The Reaper's Ghost", composed by Richard Dyer-Bennet in 1935.
+The theme song lyrics are a slightly modernized version of the opening stanza of Lyke-Wake Dirge.